Wright4TheJob/TestDataAnalysis/README.md

 Header lines are ignored and delimiter type is easily modified for tab-separated or other file types.

 # Prerequisites
 The python packages have been kept minimal: csv, os, and sys.
-Future versions may have matplotlib functionality.
+If using the plotting functions, matplotlib is also required.